- Jobber Blueprint /

 Before you climb up on your first house as a roofing business owner, you’ll need on-the-job experience—and possibly a roofing contractor’s license.
 Here’s how to get started.

 Starting a roofing company with no experience?
-Learn to do the job through a training program or apprenticeship through your local trades school.
+Learn to do the job through a training program or apprenticeship through your local trade school.

 You can also work for a local roofing business owner to get the experience you need.
 They’ll show you firsthand how to run a successful roofing business, including scheduling jobs, ordering materials, and working with clients.